banjhun/SmartTV-Game-Journal/Problems.md

 ### No cross-platform

-First of all, the SDK is only provided for Microsoft Windows which makes it impossible to run the emulator or isntall the editor on other operating systems.
+First of all, the SDK is only provided for Microsoft Windows which makes it impossible to run the emulator or install the editor on other operating systems.

 ### Poor emulator

 - app runs on emulator -> does not run on TV

 ### Poor documentation

+### Platforms outdate extremely fast